SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 | -Content     | JSON value that describes the script.
 For more information, see [JSON reference](site-design-json-schema.md).|
 | -Description | A description of the script. |

-Here's an example of adding a new site from the following script in a file.
+The following example adds a new site from the following script in a file.

 ```json
 {